DrDynamic/dotbot-git/README.md

 ## Requirements

-This plugin needs git 2.22 or later to be installes.
+This plugin needs git 2.22 or later to be installed.

 Also please note, that this plugin clones repositories direcly into the given path.
 No subfolders are created!